incuna/incuna-groups/README.md

 - The `/groups/reply/` endpoint _has a trailing slash_.
 Ensure that this slash is included in any Mailgun route destination otherwise you'll get a stream of HTTP301s.
 - If you're using [`incuna_auth.LoginRequiredMiddleware`](https://github.com/incuna/incuna-auth/blob/master/incuna_auth/middleware/login_required.py#L28), make sure to add `/groups/reply/` to `LOGIN_EXEMPT_URLS` to avoid more 301s.
 - The `CommentPostByEmail` view has a `@csrf_exempt` decorator on the `dispatch()` method to avoid CSRF-related HTTP403 errors.
 If you extend the class, make sure to add the CSRF exemption.

+### Overriding admin classes

+`Group` and `Discussion` both have custom admin classes, defined in `admin.py`.
+Both of these can be easily replaced by way of the `AppConfig` (see above).
+The `AppConfig` registers these admin classes for you, so don't call `admin.site.register` yourself.